lukerohde/proconic/README.md

 * `.env-prod` for production configuration (same as .env unless you have different prod config)
 * `.docker-compose-override.yml.prod` which open the app port

 To setup completely new hosting, I purchased a domain from namecheap and configured custom dns pointing to digital ocean's nameservers - ns1.digitalocean.com, ns2.digitalocean.com, ns3.digitalocean.com (don't forgot to click the tick!).
 I created a new project in digital ocean just to group the server and domain.
 I added my new mac's public ssh key to my digital ocean team.
 I think this key is used in two ways.
 First to avoid needing to config doctl with a token and provide it all the time, automating the deployment script.
 It is also added to the server by the deployment script for passwordless sign in.
 I updated the .env-prod with domain name I purchased, and my ssh key name and public key.
-I click-ops'd a dns domain/zone in digital ocean, but I think the deploy script would have done that for me.
+I click-ops'd a dns domain/zone in digital ocean, but I think the deploy script does that.
 After that it was just a matter of running the deploy script.
-Because I failed to save the custom dns settings at namecheap, certbot was failing because it reach my server to download the challenge file.
-Waiting for DNS propergation is fun.
+You have to wait for dns propagation before certbot can get the challenge file.